zaksabeast/PokemonRNGGuides/guides/Citra and 3DS/CitraRNG Setup.md

    - The tool has an auto refresher to allow frames to be updated periodically, this may make the program crash if left on long enough

 ```
-Note: The higher the delay for the refresh rate the less often the program will crash, 2000 is max.
+Note: The higher the delay for the refresh rate the less often the program will crash, 2000 is the max.
 Pause and reconnect CitraRNG every once in a while, to keep it from crashing.
 ```

 The [Citra wiki](https://citra-emu.org/wiki/home/) has more information on how to run Citra and how to troubleshoot issues.